poppy-project/poppy-docs/en/appendix/contribute.md

-## Cetting involved in the Poppy project
+## Getting involved in the Poppy project

 If you want to take part of this project, maybe the first step is to become a member of the community on the [Poppy forum](https://forum.poppy-project.org).
 The forum is the very central place to exchange with users and contributors.
 You can freely come and talk about your project or ideas with your prefered language.